AndreaSevincel/PointMass3D/README.md

 `PointMass3DEnv` (pointmass3d/env.py): a spherical robot (radius 0.03) in the
 workspace `[-1, 1]^3` with sphere and axis-aligned box obstacles.
-Collision checking goes through an analytic **signed distance field** — each obstacle implements `sdf(points)`, the environment takes the min over obstacles and the workspace walls, and `clearance(q) = sdf(q) - robot_radius` is positive iff q is collision-free. `clearance_grad` (central differences on the SDF) drives
+Collision checking goes through an analytic **signed distance field**, each obstacle implements `sdf(points)`, the environment takes the min over obstacles and the workspace walls, and `clearance(q) = sdf(q) - robot_radius` is positive iff q is collision-free. `clearance_grad` (central differences on the SDF) drives